jt-lanl/cov-voc/README.md

 # SECONDARY PROGRAMS

 A small ecosystem of python scripts has been developed to support and display the analysis done in the main routines `shiver` and `xspike`.

 Note that I often refer to sequence files as "fasta files" since that is the format I most often use.
 But all of these routines read sequence files using the `readseq.py` module, and this permits a number of file types (including fasta, mase, tbl, and raw sequences, and gzip'd versions of these as well); the file type is inferred from the extension of the file name.

 ## EMBERS, SPARKS, and CINDERS

-EMBERS is a display tool that creates colorful stacked barplots showing how variant counts change over time.
+`embers` is a display tool that creates colorful stacked barplots showing how variant counts change over time.
 These are like the "blue wave" plots in our original D614G paper, but with many more variants and many more colors.
 The routine can also create simple line plots on a logarithmic axis, which is useful for tracking variants that are much rarer than the dominant variants (but that may be increasing in time).

 The variants used in `embers` are defined in a "color mutation" file, described below

-SPARKS was formerly called 'EMBERS_BYNAMES' -- it maked the same kind of stacked barplots (or lineplots) that embers makes, but based on the pango lineage names that are encoded in the sequence names.
+`sparks` was formerly called `embers_bynames` -- it maked the same kind of stacked barplots (or lineplots) that embers makes, but based on the pango lineage names that are encoded in the sequence names.
 In fact, it works with both sequence files (.fasta, .tbl, etc) and with simple name files (.nm) which are just the list of sequence names without the sequences.

 Because the pango lineage names are somewhat Byzantine in their structure, `sparks` reads a "lineage table" which has colors, names, and regular expressions describing the range of pango names that correspond to the given name.

 CINDERS is an experimental code that uses both pango names and sequences; currently it only considers how single site mutations (eg, A222V) affect the various pango lineage evolution over time.

 ## PANGOCOMMONFORMS

-Alignements from the LANL `cov-dev.lanl.gov` database now include pango lineages (see `cov-lineages.org`);
-The `pangocommonforms` code produces a report that identifies the common sequence patterns associated with these lineages.
+Alignements from the LANL `cov-dev.lanl.gov` database now include pango lineages (see `cov-lineages.org`); The `pangocommonforms` code produces a report that identifies the common sequence patterns associated with these lineages.
 In addition to the most common forms, a consensus form is also identified.
 The consensus is defined site-by-site, and constructs a sequences by taking the most common amino-acid at each site.
 Usually the consensus is also the most common form, but that is not always the case, and in some cases, the consensus itself does not even appear in the database.

 ## FIXFASTA